and

 from the Church.

-so pervasive within the priesthood and the episcopacy!
-Each was covering
+within the priesthood and the episcopacy!
+Each was covering for the

-for the other by binding the other to silence through the sacred Seal
+other by binding the other to silence through the sacred Seal of the

-a broader context: homosexual seminarians become homosexual priests
+homosexual seminarians become homosexual priests — who become

-— who become homosexual bishops — who become homosexual
+homosexual bishops — who become homosexual cardinals — who

-cardinals — who then vote for a pope who himself may be homosexual or
+then vote for a pope who himself may be homosexual or at least sympathetic

 The longer the ordination of homosexuals, the more pervasive homosexuality